Chevrolet Aveo: Ravon Nexia R3

-Second generation (T300; 2012)
+Second generation (T300; 2011)

 The second generation Aveo debuted at the 2010 Paris Motor Show, using the Gamma II global subcompact platform.
 It had been previewed earlier in the year as the Aveo RS concept, shown in concept form with 19-inch wheels and a M32 six-speed manual transmission mated to a 1.4-liter turbocharged Ecotec engine, rated at 138 hp.

 Development of the second-generation Aveo was led by GM Korea, with Opel engineers leading platform development along with significant input from engineers from Australia's Holden and Chevrolet of the United States.
 The Aveo marked the debut of the Gamma II global subcompact platform.
-Exterior design was led by Australian designer Ondrej Koromhaz, of Holden who was on assignment to GM Korea from 2005 to 2007.
-Koromhaz described his goal for the Aveo as being a "four-seat motorcycle" and took design inspiration from motorcycles, notably in the Aveo's exposed headlights and motorcycle-style instrument cluster.
-For Sonic models built in the United States, the Sonic features suspension tuning by Corvette Racing engineer John Buttermore.
+Exterior design was led by GM Daewoo Executive Designer(VP) Kim Tae Wan, and Australian designer Ondrej Koromhaz from Holden who was on assignment to GM Korea from 2005 to 2007.
+Koromhaz described his goal for the Aveo as a "four-seat motorcycle" and took design inspiration from motorcycles, notably in the Aveo's exposed headlights and motorcycle-style instrument cluster.
+For US-manufactured models, the Sonic features suspension tuning by Corvette Racing engineer John Buttermore.